SAP/sap-btp-service-operator/README.md

         type: sample-instance-offering, // The service offering name }
 ```
-###### Custom Templates
+##### Custom Templates

 For additional flexibility, you can model your `Secret` resources according to your specific needs.<br>
 To generate a custom-formatted `Secret`, use the `secretTemplate` attribute in the `ServiceBinding` spec.

-The value of the `secretTemplate` attribute must be a Go template, The generated output of the template should be in YAML format, representing the desired 'Secret',
-The secret will be created with the data provided in the template and if `secretKey` and `secretRootKey` attributes are provided, they will be ignored.<br>
-To include the default data structure in the secret (see [Formats of Service Binding Secrets](#formats-of-service-binding-secrets)), you should not include the `data` and `stringData` fields in your `secretTemplate`.<br>
-Refer to [Go Templates](https://pkg.go.dev/text/template) for more details.
+This attribute expects a Go template as its value (for more information, see [Go Templates](https://pkg.go.dev/text/template)).<br>

+**Note**<br>
+Make sure that the template is in YAML format, and that its structure is of a Kubernetes `Secret`.

-Templates are executed by applying them to a data structure, which is a map with the following data:
+Provided templates are then executed by applying them to a map with the following available attributes:
 | Reference         | Description                                |
 |:-----------------|:--------------------------------------------|
 | `instance.instance_guid` |  The service instance ID.     |